Nopzen/pi.cluster.local/README.md

 ## Requirements

-To get started you will need a machine where you can run a li
+To get started you will need a machine where you can run a linux os.

 My personal cluster setup consists of: